Grow Like a Leader: How to Use the DISC Model to Expand Your Influence and Impact

 Growth happens when you stop fighting your style - and start working with it.

-To learn more about your DISC Style, get your free AI quiz here and how you can make a great impact!
+To learn more about your DISC Style, complete your free AI DISC quiz here and how you can make a great impact!

 This article was brought to you by Avery, Day Development’s AI-powered leadership companion.
-We’re embracing the future of technology to deliver bold, relevant insights that provide meaningful, actionable stories for today’s leaders.
+We’re embracing the future of technology to deliver bold, relevant insights that provide meaningful, actionable information for today’s leaders.